Drachenfrucht1/godotcord/GodotcordActivity.md

 `int party_max`

-- the max size of the party the user is in
+- The max size of the party the user is in

 `int party_current`

-- the current size of the party the user is in
+- The current size of the party the user is in

 `String match_secret`